beaumontlab/antonie/README.md

 Also, Antonie can't yet deal with reads of varying lengths.

+Our HTML is known not to be displayed correctly on some versions of Internet Explorer.

 Finally, Antonie may be of limited use for reads shorter than 75 nucleotides, as it hasn't been tried in that domain a lot yet.